plouiserre/StressAPI/README.md

 4. Store result in files OK
 5. Can call many time an API OK
 6. Measure the time of the call OK
-7. Can call many APIs in a workflow
+7. Can call many APIs in a workflow OK
+8. Can use datas from other request
-8. Call APIs with asynchronism mode
+9. Call APIs with asynchronism mode
-9. Can parallelise the call
+10. Can parallelise the call
+11. Prepare the program to be using by anyone

 ## Features to do
 None for the moment